EU health ODA is characterized by strong budget support and contributions to multilateral organizations

-EU institutions spent US$1 billion on global health in 2016, according to data from the Organisation for Economic Co-operation and Development (OECD).
-This corresponds to 5% of the EU’s total ODA.
-The European Commission (Commission) has indicated that health ODA will remain largely flat until 2020 but will concentrate on fewer partner countries.
-The Commission agrees on three priority sectors with each partner country for a multi-year period, in line with the country’s own priorities.
-Only 15 partner countries (of which 10 are in sub-Saharan Africa) requested health as a priority sector – down from 40 in the previous programming period (2007-2013).
-The European Consensus on Development, agreed to in 2017, commits the EU to spending at least 20% of its ODA on health and social inclusion.
-While it has made strides in this direction, the EU has yet to meet this target during the current MFF.
+EU institutions spent US$1.2 billion on global health in 2017, according to data from the Organisation for Economic Development and Co-operation (OECD).
+This corresponds to 6% of the EU’s total ODA.
+The European Commission (Commission) has indicated that health ODA will remain largely flat until 2020 and will be concentrated on fewer partner countries.
+The Commission agreed on three priority sectors with each partner country for a multi-year period, in line with the country’s own priorities.
+Only 15 partner countries (of which 10 are in sub-Saharan Africa) requested health as a priority sector, down from 40 in the previous programming period (2007-2013).
+The European Consensus on Development-ratified in 2017, commits the EU to spending at least 20% of its ODA on human development and social inclusion; while it has made strides in this direction, the EU has not met the target during the current Multiannual Financial Framework (MFF).

-43%, or US$315 million, of bilateral ODA to health is earmarked for multilateral organizations, including first and foremost the UN Children’s Fund (UNICEF), which received US$122 million in 2016.
-The EU channels substantial funding from its bilateral health ODA as budget support (in 2016, US$106 million, or 7% of all budget support, went to the health sector).
+The EU channels a substantial share of its bilateral health funding as sector budget support: US$148 million, or 16% of bilateral health ODA in 2017.
 Apart from the funding that is reported as health ODA, the EU provides partner countries with general budget support that also indirectly benefits the health sector.
-In 2016, benefits for health are estimated at around US$207 million (based on the Muskoka methodology, approximately 10% of general budget supports the health sector).
-This brings total bilateral ODA benefiting the health sector in 2016 to US$993 million and total health ODA – including multilateral support – to US$1.2 billion.
+In 2017, benefits for health are estimated at around US$64 million (based on the Muskoka methodology, approximately 10% of general budget support goes to the health sector).
+This brings total bilateral ODA benefiting the health sector in 2017 to US$992 million.

-Core contributions to multilateral organizations within the health sector amounted to 27% or US$268 million of total health ODA in 2016, focusing on the Global Fund to fight AIDS, Tuberculosis and Malaria (Global Fund), according to OECD data.
-The commitment saw a sharp rise compared to 2015 (US$113 million), due to delays in disbursements.
-Since the Global Fund’s creation in 2002, the Commission has contributed a total of US$2.1 billion (as of September 2017).
-For the 2017-2019 funding period the EU increased its previous pledge by 16% to €475 million (US$593 million; it had pledged €370 million, or US$410 million, for the 2014-2016 funding period).
+In addition to the health ODA it delivered bilaterally, the EU contributed to key multilateral organizations working in health.
+Based on the OECD DAC methodology for calculating imputed multilateral contributions to the health sector, core contributions to multilateral organizations within the health sector amounted US$241 million in 2017 (21% of total health ODA), focusing on the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund).
+According to the Global Fund, the Commission’s contribution in 2018 was US$168 million; this is a slight decrease from 2017 levels (US$201 million).
+Since the Global Fund’s creation in 2002, the Commission has contributed a total of US$2 billion (as of August 2019, according to the Global Fund).
+For the 2017-2019 funding period the EU increased its pledge to €475 million (US$593 million) and had pledged €370 million (US$410 million), for the 2014-2016 funding period.

-DG DEVCO’s Directorate on Human Development and Migration leads policy development on health
+DG DEVCO’s Directorate on People and Peace leads policy development on health

-The Council defines the overall priorities, while the Commission’s Directorate-General for international Cooperation and Development (DG DEVCO) is in charge of developing the EU’s policies and thematic programs around global health.
-Within DG DEVCO, global health is covered by the Unit B4 (Education, Health, Research, Culture) within DG DEVCO Directorate B (Human Development and Migration).
+The Council defines overall priorities within global health, while the Commission’s Directorate-General for international Cooperation and Development (DG DEVCO) oversees developing the EU’s policies and thematic programs around global health.
+Within DG DEVCO, global health is covered by Unit B4, ’Culture, Education and Health’, within DG DEVCO’s Directorate B, ’People and Peace’.